DeepLearnI/demo-project/TUTORIAL.md

 foundations.log_metric("sample output", generated_text[:100])
 ```

-### Add parameters

-[TODO, use Foundations hyperparams]
-Presently hyperparams already exist, let's store them
-[TODO, foundations generate_random_parameters IS COMING SOON]

-### Run a job and look at the GUI again

-Refresh the GUI

-### Run a hyperparameter search [Distributed workload!]
+### Explore parameter and architecture space

 In `utils.py` right now, we have a `params` dictionary.
-This is just a configuration of hyperparameters for convenience so far.
-What we want is for Foundations to track our hyperparameters for us!
-[TODO more on the benefits]
+This is just a configuration of parameters for convenience so far.
+What we want is for Foundations to track our parameters for us!

 Start by creating a new file [TODO how] in the `experiment_management/`, and copy the following code in: